kcartlidge/PermissionServer/README.md

     var added = await permissionServer.StartConfirmation(model.EmailAddress, confirmUrl);
     if (added)
     {
-        // The user has signed in okay.
+        // A token was created and the user has been emailed the confirmation code.
     } else {
         // If no token was added then the MaximumActivePerKey has been reached.
         // The user is trying too often and needs to wait for their oldest active